freeCodeCamp/chapter/CONTRIBUTING.md

 ## Manual Mode

-With this method you will manually manage the client-server, Postgres database, and API server.
+With this method you will manually manage the client-server, PostgreSQL database, and API server.

-This is a much lighter development footprint than Docker, but you need to run your own local Postgres DB.
+This is a much lighter development footprint than Docker, but you need to run your own local PostgreSQL database.

-If you don't want to run Postgres locally, then you can use a service like [ElephantSQL](https://www.elephantsql.com/).
+If you don't want to run PostgreSQL locally, then you can use a service like [ElephantSQL](https://www.elephantsql.com/).

 [Download and Install PostgreSQL](https://www.postgresql.org/download/).
-Then create a database, add the DB name and credentials to `.env`.
-If using remote database change `DB_URL` in `.env` to the URL provided by your remote database provider.
+Then create a database, add the DB name and credentials to _.env_.
+If using remote database change `DB_URL` in _.env_ to the URL provided by your remote database provider.

-Make sure to set `IS_DOCKER=` to blank in the `.env` file in your project's root directory.
+Make sure to set `IS_DOCKER=` to blank in the _.env_ file in your project's root directory.

 Run `npm run both` to start the api-server and client-server:
 </details>